N-Medvedev/XTANT-3_coupling_data/README.md

 # Electron-ion (electron-phonon) coupling
 __Electron-phonon coupling and related parameters calculated with XTANT-3 code__

-This is the (updated) dataset reported in
+This is the (updated) dataset for materials reported in
 N. Medvedev, I. Milov, "_Electron-phonon coupling in metals at high electronic temperatures_", Phys.
 Rev. B. 102 (2020) 064302. https://doi.org/10.1103/PhysRevB.102.064302

 The electron-ion (electron-phonon) coupling parameters and the electronic heat capacity as functions of the electronic temperature (Te) were calculated with the help of the nonperturbative dynamical coupling formalism.
-The method was implemented in the XTANT-3 code (https://github.com/N-Medvedev/XTANT-3) on the basis of tight-binding (TB) molecular dynamics (https://doi.org/10.48550/arXiv.2307.03953).
+The method was implemented in the XTANT-3 code (https://github.com/N-Medvedev/XTANT-3) on the basis of tight-binding (TB) molecular dynamics (MD) (https://doi.org/10.48550/arXiv.2307.03953).

 The data are saved in the following directories: